dijasila/Atomic-Simulation-Recipees/docs/index.rst

 =====================================================
 Recipes for Atomic Scale Materials Research.

-Warning: This project is under active development but you are welcome to try it out.

-Collection of python recipes for common (and not so common) tasks perfomed in atomic scale materials research.
+Collection of python recipes for tasks perfomed in atomic scale materials research.
 These tasks include relaxation of structures, calculating ground states, calculating band structures, calculating dielectric functions and so on.

+First time here: :ref:`Getting started`

+The documentation is arranged like in

+How to guides: :ref:`How to guides`

 .. toctree::